 - AND taking CONTROL of your own health care strategy with a proactive approach.

-The most important thing to remember when you begin to study the power of the HSA is that health insurance (and who your insurance company is, or who your plan is sponsored by), is completely different than where your Health Savings Account is located, sponsored by, or housed with.
-(More on this below).
+The most important thing to remember when you begin to study the power of the HSA is that who your health insurance company is will be completely different from where your HSA is located (more on this below).

 Your HSA contributions are deductible from your gross pay, or business income, on the front page of your tax return.
 No income limits!
 No phasing out!
 Married or Single!
 Kids or no Kids!
 Entrepreneur or W-2 Employee!
-This gives you a powerful tax deduction and can potentially even put you into a lower tax bracket.
+The HSA gives you a powerful tax deduction and can potentially even put you into a lower tax bracket.
 Here are your numbers for 2022:

 These amounts are adjusted for inflation each year and every time you “pass go”, in January, you can make a new contribution.
 Meanwhile, your investments within the HSA continue to grow tax-free ON TOP of the annual contribution amount.
 (More on that ‘investment’ aspect below).

 The biggest hurdle to starting and investing with a Health Savings Account is the ‘Health Insurance Issue’.
 In order to qualify for an HSA, you need to have a ‘High Deductible Health Plan’ oftentimes referred to as an HDHP.
 Under the tax law, HDHPs must set a minimum deductible and a limit, or maximum, on out-of-pocket costs.
 Here are the numbers for 2022: